Gertobin11/the_vinyl_hub/README.md

 * Have an issue on deployment to heroku where my media files in certain folders are not loading
 *  I solved this my altering te jinja templates
 * Issue where the profile form is not saving the media for user profiles , but is when adding manually through the admin.
-* I added request.FILES to the view and added enctype to the form
+* I added request.FILES to the view and added enctype to the form this solved the issue.

 ## Credits